87 results - showing 31 - 60

 The Peninsula, 1 Grosvenor Pl, London SW1X 7HJ

-Brooklands is the rooftop restaurant at The Peninsula London run by multi-Michelin-starred chef Claude Bosi.
-The restaurant boasts a showstopper room with a Concorde replica on the ceiling while the food aims for a journey across the British Isles using sustainably sourced ingredients.
+Brooklands is the rooftop restaurant at The Peninsula London run by the larger-than-life French chef Claude Bosi.
+The restaurant boasts a showstopper room with a Concorde replica on the ceiling, while the food aims for a journey across the British Isles using sustainably sourced ingredients.
 There's also a large terrace and an equally impressive cocktail bar with views across London.

 goringnew